slaclab/ml_xpfs/README.md

 # ML_XPFS
 U-net convolutional neural network for the analysis of X-ray Photon Fluctuation Spectroscopy experiments (XPFS).
+The data and code here corresponds to "A machine learning photon detection algorithm for coherent X-ray ultrafast fluctuation analysis" (Structural Dynamics, 2022).

 ## Requirements